- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-45. Where can I buy photos and videos from my stage performance?
+- Where can I buy photos and videos from my stage performance?
 Do I need to order them before the competition?

 Answer:

-Individual photos and videos from the competition stage (from individual presentations, group comparisons, free posing routines, and award ceremonies) taken by our photographers in high-quality image and sound, can be reserved during the on-line registration for the competition.
-This way, you will have access to them first and as soon as possible.
-Videos from the stage will be available the day after the competition, and individual photos 2 to 4 days after the competition.
+Individual photos and videos from the competition stage (from the individual presentation, group comparisons, posing routines, and award ceremonies) taken by our official photographers in high image and sound quality can be reserved during online registration for the competition.
+This way, you will get access to them first, as quickly as possible.
+Stage videos (full contest video VOD and video reels from individual presentation) will be available the day after the competition, and individual photos will be available 2 to 3 days after the competition.
+If you do not reserve them during online registration, you can also order them during athlete’s check-in or after the competition via the dedicated “Multimedia Package Photos and Videos” section on our website.
+However, this will be associated with a slightly longer wait for access to your photos and videos.

 Answer: